 As said before, they look very similar.
 This mostly has to do with the body color which both models share, and the steel belt both have.
 The only difference in their design is that the lower ends of the two disposals look different.
 The lower part of Essential XTR is smooth and continuous while that of Evolution Compact is not.

 In addition to following the same design, both disposals are the same in size as well.
 Both products have an overall height of 12-1/4” and a width of 8-3/4”.
-They also have the same chamber capacity which is 34.6 oz (chamber capacity is the amount of food wastes a disposal unit can hold at a time).
+They also have the same chamber capacity which is 34.6 oz (chamber capacity is the amount of food waste a disposal unit can hold at a time).

 Evolution series disposals are known for their premium quality and features.
 Both Evolution Compact and Essential XTR are equipped with top-of-the-line features.
 Both use multi-grinding technology with 2-phases where the food wastes undergo two stages of grinding instead of the single-stage which most disposals have.
 They also come with a noise insulation technology called ‘SoundSeal’ which makes these machines quieter than other models.

 When we consider the power and other such specifications; both disposals are equipped with 3/4 HP Dura-Drive induction motors.
 They run at an RPM of 1725.
-Both disposals are continuous feed type ie, you can add food wastes continuously into the disposal while it is running.
+Both disposals are continuous feed types ie, you can add food wastes continuously into the disposal while it is running.

 In terms of build quality both of these machines are made of high-quality Stainless Steel.
 As you know Stainless Steel does not corrode easily.
 Their grinding components are also Stainless Steel which guarantees long life.
 (Check my article ‘Stainless Steel garbage disposals’ to see more SS disposals)